gurujerry/ccbc/README.md

 docker-compose down --rmi -v
 ```

-Note: you will see log messages like : "Could not determine init system from command line" - those are just because salt is running in the foreground and not from an auto-startup.

-The salt-master is set up to accept all minions that try to connect.
-Since the network that the salt-master sees is only the docker-compose network, this means that only minions within this docker-compose service network will be able to connect (and not random other minions external to docker).

 # Debugging
+> salt-master is set to accept all minions that try to connect.
+Salt master and minions are on the docker-compose network, so no minions outside the docker network will be able to connect

 ```bash
 # Render Output, good for testing YAML anchors
 docker-compose config > ./testing/render.yml